arnedeutscher/game-api/README.md

 - Simply get game from RAWG API and cache the result *(works without authentication).*
 <br/>`GET /api/games/search?q={query}`

-- Get games by id and save it to database.
+- Get game details by id and save it to database.
 Use also database entry if exist to save api calls *(works without authentication).*
 <br/>`GET /api/games/{id}`

 - Get favorite games from **authenticated** user.